This page gives information on the VRayLightMix render element.

 The VRayLightMix render element is useful to change the appearance of the image by controlling the lights in the scene.

 In the example below, we've created two different light setups with the help of VRayLightMix: daylight and dusk.
 The Daylight appearance is achieved by using sunlight and an additional softlight to simulate light coming from the outside.
 The Dusk appearance is achieved by setting the sun Multiplier to 0, changing the color multiplier of the outside light to blue, increasing the intensity multiplier of all interior lights and tinting them with warmer colors (all ceiling and built-in furniture VRayLights), adjusting the self-illumination multiplier of desk and ceiling lights, shaded with VRayLightMtl.

-- VRayLightMix requires Consistent lighting elements and will internally switch render elements calculation to this mode even if the option (placed in the Global Switches tab) is disabled in the UI.
+- VRayLightMix requires Consistent lighting elements and internally switches render elements calculation to this mode even if the option (placed in the Global Switches tab) is disabled in the UI.